 Right of First Refusal.
-For a period of up to fifteen (15) months from the consummation of this offering, our company will grant to the Representative an irrevocable right of first refusal to act as sole book-running manager, for each and every future public common equity offering during such fifteen (15) month period of our company, or any successor to or any subsidiary of our company, on terms customary to the Representative, provided we receive no less than \$10 million of gross proceeds from this offering.
+For a period of up to eighteen (18) months from the consummation of this offering, our company will grant to the Representative an irrevocable right of first refusal to act as sole book-running manager, for each and every future public common equity offering during such period of our company, or any successor to or any subsidiary of our company, on terms customary to the Representative, provided we receive no less than \$10 million of gross proceeds from this offering.